brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Talking about tests, another decision taken was to run most tests over the API layer, what also proved to be a very good decision.
 In fact, my working proccess of a new feature now allways starts from the schema going to the tests on the top of that schema.
 Those are the beginning step prior to actual implementation of the features.

-I'll do my best to guide you through this development process along this post.

 I'll guide you through the App in the same order I use to develop a new feature.
 So that you can understand the app and also the proccess that is working fine for me.
-I hope you will like it as much as I do.

 After we see a complete development cycle we will also take a look at some technical details.
 In special those required to integrate the libs we are using together.

 ### The App

 The view is usually the easiest part to understand an application domain.
-So let's do it before we install the backend and look at it's API.
+So let's look at it before we install the backend and look at it's API.

 We are gonna work on a Knowledge Management App.
 The main purpose of this app is to organize knowledge that is shared through Telegram and other channels in the future.